Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

 Now ,my advice is to always define your query as a separate variable like this.
 It's really handy.
 Because then if you want to try to debug it later, it's very easy to just echo that query to the browser.
 If you're constructing something very complex, you could just say echo query.
 Find out what you were trying to send to MySQL that had some problems.
 Now, we've defined this string and set it to the variable but we haven't sent it to MySQL.
 So, let's do that now using mysqli_query.
 And then, we need to tell it two things.
 We need to tell it the connection to use.
 So, that's my connection variable and query.

 Now, this is the reverse of the MySQL API, if you're used to using the older one.
 Connection used to be the second argument, and query was the first one.
 They flipped it around for mysqli, so MySQLi is going to use them in this order for connection, followed by the query.
-Now notice that there's no semicolon at the end of my queries string.
+Now notice that there's no semicolon at the end of my query string.
 It's needed here because issuing one and only one query, so there's no ambiguity about it.
 It knows to end it at the end of this query.
-Now, we want to catch the results that come back from query so we'll do that and result.
-And result is going to be a special kind of thing.
+Now, we want to catch the results that come back from query so we'll do that, and result, and result is going to be a special kind of thing.

 It's not just going to be an array that comes back to us, it's going to be a special kind of object called a resource.
 And a resource of database rows that we're going to need to then access.
 Before we do that though, let's first test to see if the query succeeded or not.
 We can do that by saying if there was not a result then we know we had a problem.
 We can just do our die again.
 Die database query failed.
 Now, failure is not the same thing as not getting any rows back.
 Let's go ahead and go over and try this real quick.